The 36 Best Christmas Movies of All Time

 The tip top of children’s Christmas movies is dominated by Walt Disney, Jim Henson, and Rankin/Bass, who stepped away from stop-motion animation for this story based on the wildly popular holiday tune.
 It’s wondrous, but it’s also more harrowing than you remember.
 As soon as Frosty is given life, he’s aware of his own melting mortality, and the entire plot of the story is about figuring out how he can survive.
 It’s also impressive for having a mediocre children’s party magician as the villain.

 John Hughes must have suffered some kind of vacation-based trauma, because this and Christmas Vacation both focus on the hilarious worsts of time away from the office.
 For the Griswolds it’s living beyond their means and needing more lights.
-For Kevin McCallister, it’s about neglect that should demand a call to CPS.
-The lesson of every elementary schooler’s dream of independence is that it’s okay to order your own cheese pizza as long as you also buy more toothpaste and fight off violent robbers.
+For Kevin McCallister, it’s about neglect that should demand a call to Child Protective Services.
+The lesson of every elementary schooler’s dream of independence is that it’s ok to order your own cheese pizza—as long as you also buy more toothpaste and fight off violent robbers.
 And if you love seeing Home Alone on this list but bristle at Die Hard’s inclusion, think twice, because they’re essentially the same movie.

 Why they keep trying to improve on perfection is beyond comprehension.
 Keep Jim Carrey.
 Keep Benedict Cumberbatch.
 Give me Chuck Jones’s animation team featuring Boris Karloff and the legendary voice talent June Foray.
 It’s a madcap comic masterpiece with a message of kindness served up piping hot next to the roast beast.
-Sadly, the sequel, Halloween is Grinch Night, never quite caught on.
+Sadly its sequel (which was written as a prequel), Halloween is Grinch Night, never quite caught on.

 Like most of you, I often fantasize about what It’s a Wonderful Life would be like starring The Grinch.
 I mean, who’s The Grinch’s guardian angel?
 Obviously, Frank Capra’s classic tale of redemption is in the eternal top five of Christmas films thanks to Jimmy Stewart’s mournfully enthusiastic performance and its overall message that one life matters.
 It, more than just about any other movie, has come to represent Christmastime itself—a ubiquitous presence on TV screens everywhere throughout December.